Germantown School District

 The Germantown School District is a school district that serves the Village of Germantown, Wisconsin, the Town of Germantown, and the towns of Jackson, Polk, Richfield, Hubertus, the unincorporated community of Colgate.
-The district currently serves 3,939 students.
+The district served 3,835 students as of the 2024–25 school year.

 Each school in the district has a building leadership team and a Parent-Teacher Association to promote learning.
 Students are encouraged to participate in extra-curricular activities, including music, sports, and academic programs.
 The district motto is "Empower and Inspire Every Student to Success".